alexcu2718/fdf/README.md

 **API cleanup, currently the CLI is the main focus but I'd like to fix that eventually!**

-**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt  this, admittedly I've been focusing on tidying up the API a lot)

-**POSIX Compliance**: Mostly done, I don't expect to extend this beyond Linux/BSD/MacOS/Illumos/Solaris (the other ones are embedded mostly, correct me if i'm wrong!)
+**POSIX Compliance**: Mostly done, I don't expect to extend this beyond Linux/BSD/MacOS/Illumos/Solaris/Android (the other ones are embedded mostly, correct me if i'm wrong!), I have tentative work for other OS'es, but ultimately it is hard to even emulate these!
+Such as l4re,horizon etc.
+Some OS'es are plainly not supported, such as vita/nuttx (due to lacking inodes) and hurd (due to unbounded filenames)

+Ultimately, these are an extremely fringe usecase and I think it is beyond pointless to focus on these.

 ### Platform Expansion